Karl Neumeyer: Commemorations

 In Munich, several sites commemorate Karl Neumeyer.
 In July 2019, a memorial sign was installed at Königinstraße 35a in Maxvorstadt.
 In 1962, Neumeyerstraße in Allach-Untermenzing was named after him.
-In 2008, the building of the Faculty of Law of the University of Munich at Veterinärstraße 5 was named Karl-Neumeyer-Haus.
+In 2008, the building of the Faculty of Law of LMU Munich at Veterinärstraße 5 was named Karl-Neumeyer-Haus.
 It already hosted a Neumeyer hall and a memorial plaque.